Techdox/techdox-docs/docs/cadvisor.md

 In this guide, we'll walk through deploying cAdvisor using Docker Compose, along with Prometheus and Redis for a complete monitoring setup.
 If you already have Prometheus running, you can add cAdvisor and Redis services to your existing setup.

 > **Note:** For more detailed information on deploying Prometheus, please refer to the [Prometheus deployment guide](https://docs.techdox.nz/prometheus/).
 This guide will focus primarily on setting up cAdvisor.
+>
+> If you already have Prometheus installed, click [here](https://docs.techdox.nz/cadvisor/#adding-cadvisor-to-an-existing-prometheus-setup) to jump to the section on adding cAdvisor to your existing setup.

 ## Docker Compose Configuration for cAdvisor